MachiavelliII/machiavelli.github.io/_tabs/rquotes.md

-   "People who know little are usually great talkers, while men who know much say little - Jean Jacques Rousseau", "The work of a crowd is always inferior, whatever its nature, to that of an isolated individual. - Gustave Le Bon", "It is forbidden to kill; therefore all murderers are punished unless they kill in large numbers and to the sound of trumpets. - Voltaire", "if you want to shine like sun first you have to burn like it. - Znlor ur'f gur bar va lbhe zvaq" ];
+   "People who know little are usually great talkers, while men who know much say little - Jean Jacques Rousseau", "The work of a crowd is always inferior, whatever its nature, to that of an isolated individual. - Gustave Le Bon", "It is forbidden to kill; therefore all murderers are punished unless they kill in large numbers and to the sound of trumpets. - Voltaire", "if you want to shine like sun first you have to burn like it. - Znlor ur'f gur bar va lbhe zvaq", "The masses have never thirsted after truth.
+Whoever can supply them with illusions is easily their master; whoever attempts to destroy their illusions is always their victim. - Gustave Le Bon"
+  ];

   function generateQuote() {